 All development should ensure the protection, conservation, and where possible, enhancement of biodiversity, including nationally and locally designated sites, Biodiversity Opportunity Areas (BOAs), marine habitats and other Biodiversity Action Plan (BAP) habitat areas, wildlife corridors, and protected and priority species.
-If significant harm cannot be avoided (by locating on an alternative site with less harmful impacts), adequately mitigated, or compensated for, then planning permission should be refused.
+If significant harm cannot be avoided (by locating development on an alternative site with less harmful impacts), then such harm should be adequately mitigated $\frac{1}{7}$.
+Where it cannot be adequately mitigated then such harm must be or compensated for.
+Where it cannot be compensated for, then planning permission should be refused.